HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-1.md

 # Tree Insertion

 This function is a little bit more complicated.
 We want to take in a pointer to the root of the tree, as well as a value item to insert.
 Since the root of the tree may be rotated, it is necessary to return the (possibly different) root of the tree after the insertion.
-This function also takes time equivalent to O(log(n)).
+Since at most one rotation needs to be performed (in O(1)), this function takes time proportional to O(log(n)).

 The first thing that we have to do is figure out where the new node should be placed.
 However, we will also need to keep track of each node we go through to find that place, because we may need to rotate them.